Philia

 The Shadow

-The Wholehearted carved his pillar.
-When he struck the stone, the echo came back hollow.
+The Wholehearted built his pillar alone.
+When he tested the stone, the echo came back hollow.
 He leaned.
-Closed the distance one silence at a time: a question where silence would have served, a hand where a glance would have held.
-Every silence rang in the hollow he had never filled; he rushed to fill it with them.
-He asked them to become his bedrock.
-Each morning: Are you still there?
-Each question, another degree of lean.
+He closed the distance one silence at a time – a question where silence would have served, a hand where a glance would have held.
+Each silence rang in his core; he rushed to fill it with the other's weight.
+Are you still there? – and every morning, another degree of lean.
 The other pillar held.
-The Wholehearted read the holding as an embrace and leaned farther.
-The air between them vanished; no room left for the beam to breathe.
+In that first clean pressure of being held, he almost remembered how to stand.
+Between them, a beam had begun to rise.
+Then he mistook the holding for an embrace and leaned farther in.
+The air between them vanished.
+There was no span left for the beam.
 Why won't you hold me? he whispered to the stone already bearing his full weight.
-The roof collapses with the quiet sigh of a structure that has run out of things to hold.
-He stands in the rubble, leaning against nothing. ❖ The Diligent could not bear the strange vein in the other pillar.
-She found a contour she did not recognize and raised her chisel – her only way of loving.
-She smoothed a ridge here, straightened a knot of quartz there.
-Each strike took a fragment of the core.
-When the stone resisted, she pressed harder, reading its refusal as roughness still to remove.
+The roof falls with the quiet sigh of a beam that has no air left to cross.
+He stands in the rubble, leaning against nothing. ❖ The roof was up.
+A blue-grey seam crossed the other pillar, and the Diligent reached for the chisel.
+She softened an edge here, thinned a quartz vein there.
+Each strike loosened a fragment from the core.
+When the stone resisted, she paused.
+In the polished blade she caught her own face – closer, clearer than the stone she was carving.
+She pressed harder.
+To her hand, refusal was only roughness left to remove.
 The pillar held.
 Then held less.
-When the roof fell through the stone she had hollowed, she thought weakness.
+When the roof fell through the hollow she had made, she did not look at the chisel.
+Weak, she thought.
+It was always too weak.
 She stands in the dust of what she removed.
-The shape that fit her hand – too thin, now, to hold anything.
+The pillar fits her hand now.

 The Cut

-What did you build where the air should be?
+What did you fill where the air should stand?